Ontario Highway 8: Bypasses and the Conestoga Parkway (1949–1970)

 Highway 8 would remain unchanged for approximately 20 years until bypasses of several cities and towns along the route were built.
 The first such bypass was in Kitchener, where until 1949, the highway travelled into and out of the downtown core along King Street and Queen Street before following Highland Road west towards Stratford.

 By 1950, to divert truck traffic from the King and Queen Street intersection, it was redirected slightly along Ottawa Street and Courtland Avenue.

 The New Hamburg Diversion opened in 1957, bypassing its namesake as well as the community of Baden.
 The original route – following Huron Street, Waterloo Street, and Snyder's Street West – met the new bypass at Gingerich Road east of Baden.

 Farther east, two bypasses were constructed around the villages of Rockton and Sheffield beginning in 1958 that opened the following year.

-Within Hamilton, growing congestion in the 1950s led the city to hire American traffic engineer Wilbur Smith, whom had made a business of consulting for cities to develop one-way street plans.
+Within Hamilton, growing congestion in the 1950s led the city to hire American traffic engineer Wilbur Smith, who had made a business of consulting for cities to develop one-way street plans.